Planting fruits and vegetables

 3

-The next step is to fill the container with planting soil , which should be quite rich fertilizer, which should be of around 6.3 to 6.8 in pH levels.
-The best time to grow eggplant seeds is in the month of March or at the beginning of the spring, keeping the trays in a warm place or warm greenhouse.
+The next step is to fill the container with planting soil, which should be quite rich in fertilizer, with a pH level of around 6.3 to 6.8.
+The best time to grow eggplant seeds is in the month of March or at the beginning of spring, keeping the trays in a warm place or warm greenhouse.
+Consistent warmth is key for successful germination.

 4

 Then we sow the eggplant seeds on the surface of the tray or container.
-Make sure there's enough space betwen each seed, preferably between 35 and 35 inches approximately.
+Make sure there's enough space between each seed, ideally around 35 to 40 inches apart.
+This spacing will ensure that each plant has enough room to grow and develop without competing for nutrients and sunlight.

 5